Resolving Tax Disputes

 HMRC is launching a new campaign in September 2022 to tackle non-compliance linked to offshore corporates owning UK properties.

-UK taxpayers with connections to Euro Pacific would do well to take specialist advice urgently: HMRC already knows who they are
+UK taxpayers with connections to Euro Pacific would do well to take specialist advice urgently: HMRC already knows who they are.

 Tough disputes with HMRC can be necessary, but understanding all the options is key to resolution.
 How do you find the right path?